tunapanda/TI-wp-content-theme/CONTRIBUTE.md

 ## Step 3: Designing the swagifacts into a swagpath

 Swagpaths are made by creating a new Page in Wordpress, using the [course] and [h5p-course-item] shortcodes to create an ordered list of H5P swagifacts, and placing the swagpath in the appropriate part of the curriculum.
+Creating swagpaths requires that the the XXXXXX plugin be installed on your Wordpress instance.

 1. Select "Pages" -> "Add New" from the left hand menu.